GrapeCity/ComponentOne-WinForms-Samples/Core/Command/CS/CommandExplorer/README.md

 * ToolbarsOverview - shows C1Menu, C1ContextMenu and C1Toolbar which share the same set of commands.
     Menus and Toolbars is a suite of controls including C1MainMenu, C1ContextMenu, and C1ToolBar.
     The menus and toolbar components can share commands, meaning you will have a cleaner UI and less code to manage.
-    Other features include embedding arbitrary controls, run-time toolbar customization and more.
+    Other features include embedding arbitrary controls, run-time toolbar customization, toolbar mnemonics and more.

 * RadialMenuOverview - shows how to create and control a C1RadialMenu The form in this sample includes a C1RadialMenu with several items and submenus, all created in the Visual Studio forms designer.